 With more than two decades of experience in the field adding to his already substantial surgical skills, A/Prof. Cooper has developed a multidimensional evidence-based approach to fertility treatment and endometriosis.
 He often encourages patients to make simple positive lifestyle changes which can assist in managing the symptoms thus, empowering them to take control and live well with endometriosis.

-He was the Head of Gynaecology at Royal Prince Alfred Hospital for 15 years and.
-A/Prof. Cooper is the Head at St. Luke’s Hospital and a Visiting Medical Officer to Royal Prince Alfred Hospital, St Luke’s Hospital and St Vincent’s Private Hospital.
+He was the Head of Gynaecology at Royal Prince Alfred Hospital for 15 years.
+A/Prof. Cooper is the Head of St. Luke’s Hospital and a Visiting Medical Officer at Royal Prince Alfred Hospital, St Luke’s Hospital and St Vincent’s Private Hospital.
 He is also an accredited doctor to provide a complete range of fertility and genetic services.

 He was previously a Board Member of the Australian Gynaecological Endoscopy Society and a member of the Scientific Committee of the International Society for Gynaecological Endoscopy.
 He served as an advisor to the World Health Organisation on research and training in gynaecological endoscopic surgery and has performed over 5000 advanced laparoscopic procedures including excision of endometriosis, hysterectomy, colposuspension, pelvic floor reconstruction and lymph node dissection.

 A/Prof. Cooper believes in empowering patients with informed choices and therefore, encourages his patients to ask any questions they may have.